claresudbery/clare-wiki-ably/pages/coding/tools/git.md

           - `IdentityFile \~/.ssh/id\_rsa`

-      - This to add your SSH private key to the ssh-agent and store your passphrase in the keychain: `ssh-add -K \~/.ssh/id\_rsa`
+      - This to add your SSH private key to the ssh-agent and store your passphrase in the keychain: `ssh-add --apple-use-keychain \~/.ssh/id\_rsa`

           - You will be asked for a file name and a passphrase.
 No input needed!
 Just press Enter to use defaults!

           - \!
-The -K option is only for Mac: It only works on local machine and not VM (because that’s Linux and not Mac), so remove it for VM
+The --apple-use-keychain option is only for Mac: It only works on local machine and not VM (because that’s Linux and not Mac), so remove it for VM